cerebral/overmind/packages/overmind-website/guides/intermediate/03_typescript.md

 ## Operators

 Operators is like the **Action** type, it can take an optional input, but it can also have an output.
 By default the output of an operator is the same as the input.
-Most operators has its output the same as the input, meaning the incoming values just passes through.

 ```marksy
 h(Example, { name: "guide/typescript/operatorinputsandoutputs" })
 ```

-Now what is important to understand is that the **Operator** type is used with all operators in Overmind, cause all of them is about "passing a value to the next operator".
+The **Operator** type is used to type all operators.
 The type arguments you give to **Operator** has to match the specific operator you use though.
-So for example if you type an **action** operator with a different output than the input:
+So for example if you type a **mutate** operator with a different output than the input:

 ```marksy
 h(Example, { name: "guide/typescript/wrongoperator" })